 Contests are also a great way to get attendees excited about your brand and reward loyal customers with cool ticket items.

 3 Months—Finalize Details and Training

-At the 3 month point, you should have all of the major details figured out.
-However, there are many smaller task that need to be tackled before you can set sail to your event.
-The final stretch of your trade show timeline should be focused on finalizing these details, tying up loose ends such as travel and accommodations, training your booth staff and scheduling diners and meeting with clients and prospects for networking.
+At the 3-month point, you should have all of the major details figured out.
+However, there are many smaller tasks that need to be tackled before you can set sail to your event.
+The final stretch of your trade show timeline should be focused on finalizing these details, tying up loose ends such as travel and accommodations, training your booth staff and scheduling dinners and meeting with clients and prospects for networking.

 Finalize Event Details

 Last minute details can be a headache, so make sure to have a plan in place to confirm important dates with vendors and event coordinators.
 Be sure to double-check venue amenities, such as wifi and electricity.
 Check-in with your installation and dismantle service, as well as drayage, to confirm shipping logistics, move-in dates and set-up details.

 Once these items have been taken care of, you should be ready to go!

 A well-trained booth staff is the greatest asset an event marketer could ask for, so making sure your team is briefed and primed for the event is essential.
 Rehearse sales pitches, train staff members on products, discuss the branded messaging your organization wants put across and create a list of goals and procedure for your team to follow.
 Beginning this process 3 months out gives your staff enough time to train and get comfortable with their roles.

 Traveling for trade shows can be difficult if you don’t make sure you have all of your ducks in a row.
 If at all possible, try to get a bundle on airfare and hotel rooms.
 Making accommodations at least 3 months in advance gives you a leg up in securing room and flight bundles, while also taking care of one of the more stressful parts of event planning by taking it off your plate early.